benoitpas/docs/LearningScala.md

 https://www.coursera.org/specializations/scala

 The first 2 are a particular must have (done):
-*Functional programming in Scala https://www.coursera.org/learn/progfun1?specialization=scala
+* Functional programming in Scala https://www.coursera.org/learn/progfun1?specialization=scala
 * Functional program design in Scala https://www.coursera.org/learn/progfun2?specialization=scala

-## TypeLevel books
+## Underscore books
 Theses are the books on which TypeLevel base their training, they are great resources as they introduce core concepts with exercices.
-They do no introduce all aspects of Scala but focus on the 'algebraic datatype'/pure functional approach
+They do)  no introduce all aspects of Scala but focus on the 'algebraic datatype'/pure functional approach.

+* Essential Scala (https://underscore.io/books/essential-scala/) is a great scala introductory book for people who already know how to program
+* Cats
+* Astronau

 todo: list the books